 There are a number of different people that you might want to send a message to on a social media site such as LinkedIn.
 It is important to consider that your message and style will be different depending on your level of connection with the person.
 For example, first-degree connections, people that you are already connected to and engaging with, will require a very different approach to third-degree relationships.

 Some social networking sites will have a standard message that is sent out whenever you invite a connection.
 While this may seem like the easy option to use, it is very impersonal and can be off-putting for many potential connections.
-Instead, it is important to create a personal impact when sending an initial message.
+Instead, it is important to create a personal impact when sending your social selling messages.

 When you send the request be sure to mention any mutual connections you may have, or whether you work in the same trade or industry.
 You can also go on to express what you would like to get out of the connection, such as a meeting while being honest about your intentions.
 This will allow you to keep the conversation open to encourage further communication and set up a call to action such as a call or meeting.